mosn/layotto/docs/en/start/secret/secret_ref.md

-# use Secret Ref to obtain secret
+# Reference secrets in component configuration

 we can inject secrets to other components using secret store.